tpe-doit/Taipei-City-Dashboard-Documentation/src/assets/articles/front-end-en/contribution-overview.md

 ## Why Contribute

 As Taipei City Dashboard transitions from an internal tool to a public platform, we hope that it can better fit the needs of all stakeholders of Taipei City.
-This is why we have decided to release this project while it’s still in development.

-By contributing to this project, you’ll have a say in how Taipei City Dashboard 2.0 looks when it is released in early 2024.
+By contributing to this project, you’ll have a say in how Taipei City Dashboard 2.0 looks and functions.
 This is also a great opportunity to directly interact with Taipei City Government and TUIC.
 Your contributions will also be attributed to all relevant components for everyone to see.

-> **i01**
-> We cordially invite you to participate in [Taipei Codefest 2023](https://codefest.taipei) from Nov.
-18 - 19.
-The main objective of this competition is to develop new components and features for Taipei City Dashboard.
-With a top prize of NT$300,000, this is an opportunity you wouldn't want to miss.
-Register now!

 ## Become a Contributor

 This project welcomes any contributions.
-We manage all of our contributions on [GitHub](https://github.com/tpe-doit/Taipei-City-Dashboard-FE) through issues and pull requests.
+We manage all of our contributions on [GitHub](https://github.com/tpe-doit/Taipei-City-Dashboard) through issues and pull requests.

-Contributions are classified into the following three types: bug reports, feature requests, and new components.
+Contributions are classified into the following two types: bug reports and feature requests.
 These contribution types will be explained in greater detail in this [later article](/front-end/open-an-issue).

 You may suggest changes by opening an issue on GitHub.
 If we approve the change, you may either choose to let us proceed with the development, or choose to implement the change yourself and then open a pull request when you are finished.